jonathansick/preprint/README.rst

 To install ``preprint``, run ``python setup.py install``.
 Then try ``preprint --help`` for more info.

-Preprint currently supports the following command (see below for a reference):
+Preprint currently supports the following commands (see below for a reference):

 - ``preprint watch`` to automatically compile the paper if source is changed,
 - ``preprint diff`` to run ``latexdiff`` against a commit in Git,